robotshell/FileAnalyzer/README.md

 # FileAnalyzer

-**FileAnalyzer** is a sensitive file analysis tool designed for **bug bounty hunters** and **security researchers**.
-It allows downloading documents like **PDF, DOCX, XLSX, or PPTX** from public or private URLs, extracting their content, and detecting sensitive information using **keywords** and **security regex patterns**.
+**FileAnalyzer** is an ultra-complete sensitive file analysis tool for bug bounty hunters and security researchers.
+It allows downloading documents like **PDF, DOCX, DOCM, XLSX, XLSM, PPTX, or PPTM** from public or private URLs, extracting content, and detecting sensitive information using keywords, regex patterns, metadata analysis, macros, and fuzzy search.

-FileAnalyzer is optimized to detect **real sensitive information**, including corporate emails, IBANs, AWS keys, JWTs, and any user-defined keywords.
+FileAnalyzer is optimized to detect real sensitive information, including **corporate emails, IBANs, AWS keys, JWTs, OAuth tokens, API keys, internal endpoints, local paths, and much more**.

 ---